 Failure to comply with these legal standards can result in hefty fines, legal penalties, or even loss of a license.
 States take licensing infractions seriously because of the potential for accidents with motor vehicles exceeding specific weight limits.
 Non-compliance also impacts insurance claims, as many providers require appropriate licenses for coverage.
 Properly trained and licensed drivers reduce risks to themselves and others on the road.

-Before transporting an RV, thorough preparation is essential.
+Before shifting, thorough preparation is essential.
 Secure a commercial license or other relevant permits according to rv licensing requirements.
 Gather essential documents like a Class B CDL or other driver's licenses, insurance papers, and up-to-date vehicle registration.
 Ensure that towing vehicles have adequate insurance and towing capacity.

 Create a comprehensive checklist for maintenance and inspection.
 Confirm the RV’s gross combination weight rating aligns with the truck towing capacity.
 Check the hitch, tire pressure, brake functionality, lights, and mirrors.
 Secure loose items inside to prevent damage during transport.
 Consider the fuel, fluid levels, and emergency tools.
 Having everything organized ensures a smoother, hassle-free journey.